G2S32024/G2S32024/index.md

 ---
 layout: home
-title: Gene Golub SIAM Summer School 2024: Iterative and Randomized Methods for Large-Scale Inverse Problems
+title: 2024 Gene Golub SIAM Summer School: Iterative and Randomized Methods for Large-Scale Inverse Problems
 ---

-## Gene Golub SIAM Summer School 2024: Iterative and Randomized Methods for Large-Scale Inverse Problems
+## 2024 Gene Golub SIAM Summer School

+## Iterative and Randomized Methods for Large-Scale Inverse Problems

 Our Summer School will enable students to learn state-of-the-art mathematical and statistical tools to discover information hidden within large-scale data sets and solve complex inverse problems.
 Through hands-on experience with techniques from Randomized Numerical Linear Algebra, data assimilation, iterative algorithms, and inverse problems we will offer students a two-week summer school to learn this valuable range of computational mathematics topics.

-We look forward to welcoming you to the Gene Golub SIAM Summer School 2024 from 22 July to 2 August 2024.
+We look forward to welcoming you to the 2024 Gene Golub SIAM Summer School from 22 July to 2 August 2024.
 <p>
 Location: Campus of the Escuela Politécnica Nacional, Ladrón de Guevara E11-253, Quito, Ecuador. <br/>
 Dates: 22 July - 2 Aug, 2024 <br/>